 At the East River Road trail-head, take the path to the right which passes by the historic Light House Village Graveyard site, and climbs up steep switchbacks.
 This path leads to the scenic overlooks, including Chaugham’s Lookout.

 The trail then passes between the Veeder Boulders, named for Curtis Veeder, an inventor from Hartford who helped raise money for Peoples Forest land purchases.
 The trail ends at the Big Spring Recreation Area.
 Distance – 1.3 miles.

 Jesse Gerard was a long-time director of the Connecticut Forest and Park Assoc. who enlisted the help of the Daughters of the American Revolution, and Connecticut Federation of Women’s Clubs, to raise money for the Peoples Forest Fund.

 Agnes Bowen Trail (blue/orange dot): Map

-The Agnes Bowen Trail is accessible from two trail heads, one on Greenwoods Road and the other at the Nature Museum.
-This moderately hilly trail includes a scenic overlook, passes by the Beaver Pond, and follows along Beaver Brook on the south side of Greenwoods Road.
+The Agnes Bowen Trail is accessible from two trail heads, one on East River Road and the other at the Nature Museum.
+This moderately hilly trail includes a scenic overlook, passes by the Beaver Brook Marsh, and follows along Beaver Brook on the east side of Greenwoods Road.
 Distance – 2.5 miles.

 As the secretary of the Barkhamsted Chamber of Commerce, Agnes Bowen was responsible for suggesting that the state locate the Peoples Forest in Barkhamsted.
 She then personally led a tour of officials on the proposed 2500 acre site that would eventually become the Peoples State Forest.